Solia4dgp/Codveda_internship/Level-3/Task-2- Power Pivot & Data Modeling/README.md

 This made churn easier to aggregate in calculations and analysis.

+These calculated fields provided a consistent basis for the subsequent DAX calculations.

 ---

 ## 📐 DAX Measures

-The following measures were created in Power Pivot.
+DAX measures were created in Power Pivot to calculate key customer and churn metrics.

 ### Total Customers